Anoxic Brain Damage

 - Electroencephalogram (EEG)—a test that measures the electricity in the brain

-- SPECT scans—a type of CT scan that looks at parts of the brain
+- Single-photon emission computed tomography (SPECT) scans—a type of CT scan that looks at parts of the brain

-- Evoked potential tests—tests used to check your senses
+- Evoked potential tests—tests used to check the senses

 - Oxygen to raise the amount of oxygen in the blood